takiwaki/Blastwave/HYD1D/README.md

 # How to change parameter
 Let us try to change the parameters.
 Before change it.
 Change the name of the previous directory.
+If you are still in `analysis`, change directory.

     cd ../..
     mv HYD1D HYD1D-model1
     cp -r /cfca-work/dos04/Blastwave/HYD1D .
     cd HYD1D

+Now you are in `HYD1D`.
 You can change the number of numerical grid in `module commons` in `Simulation.f90`.
 <pre>
       integer,parameter::izones=200
 </pre>